junwatu/svh/README.md

 To disable auto watch use `-w` option

 ```
-$ svh serve -w false your_project_dir
+$ svh serve -w your_project_dir
 ```
 ###Use with ngrok

-svh `v0.0.6` will support [ngrok][1] it's awesome tool by the way, but make sure that it already installed in your system.
+svh from `v0.0.6` will support [ngrok][1] it's awesome tool by the way, but make sure that it already installed in your system.
 The default path svh will recognize it is

 ```
 /usr/bin/ngrok